webmakaka/plsql.org/website/03-video-course/2018/02-PLSQL-Fundamentals/02-setup.md

 ## Run the Setup Scripts to Create the Required Schema

-Once your database connection is made, follow these steps to install the schema and database objects for the course.
+All the code examples used for demonstrating PL/SQL concepts in the videos use HR (Human Resources) schema.
+All the homework assignments are based on the AD (Academic) schema.

-To install the required schema into the database:
+To install the required schemas into the database:

-1. Download the <a href="//files.plsql.ru/video-course/2018/01-SQL-Fundamentals/labs.zip">labs.zip</a>  file and expand it.
-You will find the following folders:
+1. Download the <a href="//files.plsql.ru/video-course/2018/02-PLSQL-Fundamentals/setup.zip">setup_files.zip</a> file into your VM, and extract the zip folder

-* setup_files: This folder contains all the script files required to setup your HR schema tables required for the demos and homework.

-* code_ex: This folder contains all the script files that we have used in our demos in the videos.

-* lab_scripts: This folder contains scripts that you will need while doing your homework.

-* cleanup_scripts: This folder also contains scripts that you will need while doing your homework.

-2. Navigate to labs/setup_files folder.

-3. Locate setup.sql file and run it from the SQL Developer Worksheet.
+2. Locate setup.sql from the extracted zip files, run it from the SQL Developer worksheet